 Table legends

 Table S1.
 Sampled sites from America in which Galba species were found.
-Individuals were submitted to the three-step procedures for species identification (see text and Fig. S2).
+Individuals were submitted to the three-step procedures for species identification (see text and Fig. 1).
 For each site, we provide the country, site name, geographic coordinates, sampling date, and number of sampled individuals.
 Note that only a fraction of sampled individuals was sequenced.
 For each step (and species), we indicate the number of individuals considered.
 NA: not available. * indicate sites that have been resampled at different dates.
 Accession names in GenBank (ITS2 and COI) are indicated into parentheses.
 Note that in some cases a single sequence was obtained.
+The last column show the 16S and ITS1 sequences that have been incorporated to the study in order to test the species hypothesis with the multispecies coalescent models.

 Table S2.
 Sites retrieved from literature and GenBank where Galba species were molecularly identified in America.
-Galba cubensis and Galba neotropica are considered synonymous, as are Galba cousini and Galba meridensis.
 Both the Galba and Lymnaea names have been used in the literature at genus level for the species considered in our study—we used Galba here for this monophyletic group of small lymnaeids.
 For each site, we report the country, site, geographical coordinates available sequences of mitochondrial (COI and 16S) and nuclear (ITS1 and ITS2) genes, species identification by specific microsatellites, bibliographic reference, and the species name used in the reference.
 Coordinates from Owego, New York were obtained from GoogleEarth and those from Correa et al. (2010) from Correa et al. (2011).
 Some coordinates were corrected in order to match the specific site: Rio Negro (Argentina) from Correa et al. (2010), Frias (Argentina) from Correa et al. (2011) and Lounnas et al. (2017a), Estanque Lagunillas (Venezuela) from Bargues et al. (2011c), Baños del Inca (Peru) from Bargues et al. (2012), Paysandú (Uruguay) from Lounnas et al. (2017a) and Geffrier (Guadeloupe) (provided by the authors).
 The KT461809 sequence was erroneously tagged as an ITS2 sequence, but is, in fact, a COI sequence.
 Sequences of the individuals molecularly identified by (Medeiros et al. 2014) are missing in the original publication and were not uploaded to GenBank.
 ND, no data available.

 Table S3.
 Sites retrieved from literature and GenBank where Galba species were molecularly identified in Europe, Asia, and Africa.
 Coordinates that were not given in the original articles or in GenBank were best-guess estimated.
 The information reported for each site is as in Table S2.
 ND, no data available.

 Table S4.
+Nested sampling results for the eleven species-delimitation models shown in Figure S13.
+The model with the higher Marginal Likelihood estimate is the top-ranked model.
+All Bayes factor (BF) calculations are made against the current taxonomy model (scenario D).
+Therefore, negative BF values indicate support for the current taxonomy model, and positive BF values indicate support for the alternative model.

+Table S5.
 Species of small, mud-dwelling lymnaeids recognized by Burch (1982) in North America.
 The author grouped the 22 species into the genus Fossaria with two subgenera, Fossaria (s.s.) and Bakerilymnaea.

 Figure captions